title

 The Athenian democracy had been created on a trust that the average man could be depended upon to do right for his community.
 It was an orientation that differed from the more intensely religious society of Jews led by an authoritarian priesthood that preached trust and devotion to a wondrous, wise and powerful God.
 The Greeks did not claim their gods as wise.
 The gods of the Greeks, for example, were incestuous, while the Greeks abhorred incest.
 And seeing their gods as more human and with faults of their own, the Greeks were more inclined to put more trust in themselves, which made them more inclined toward democracy.

-In Athens and some other Greek cities, dramas and writings appeared that focused on the human condition rather than the gods.
-The spirit that contributed to other Greek achievements helped the Greeks create an easy, lucid poetry about shared pleasures, love and other feelings.
-Some innovative writers went beyond simple divisions of good versus evil people and dramatized human complexity and weakness, including the flaws in exemplary heroes.
-They wrote dramas that contained insights that modern psychology would build upon and refer to: narcissism, the Oedipus complex, phobias and manias.
+In Athens and some other Greek cities dramas and writing appeared that focused on the human condition rather than the gods.
+There was a lucid poetry about shared pleasures, love and other feelings.
+Dramas were written that touched upon human complexity and weakness, including flaws in exemplary heroes.
+There were insights that modern psychology would build upon: narcissism, the Oedipus complex, phobias and manias.

 Sources